Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Appendix B: Proof of Theorem

 To have such a realization using an active IRS, we first denote $\tilde{\mathcal{N}}$ as

 Now, we need to configure each element of the IRS in a way that at each communication block $t$, the following equations hold:

 where by omitting $X^{[i]}(t)$, they can be written as

 This equation denotes the removal of the cross-link between transmitter $i$ and receiver $j$ and has a solution almost surely \cite[Lemma 1]{bafghi_TCom}.
 Hence, $L = K_R - \mu_R - \mu_T$ unintended subfiles are not received at each receiver due to the undesired cross-links removal.
 Additionally, each receiver can cancel out $\mu_R$ subfiles due to its cached contents.
 Moreover, $\mu_T-1$ of the subfiles counted as outgoing interference for each receiver can be zero-forced due to transmitters' cooperation.
 These enable interference-free delivery of $K_R$ subfiles, each intended for a distinct receiver, at each communication block.
-Consequently, a DoF of $1$ is achievable at each block. \end{proof} \item Absence of an $(M, {\mu_T})$-subset partition:
+Consequently, a DoF of $1$ is achievable at each block. \end{proof} \item Proof without Baranyai's theorem: If we do not use an existing $(M, \mu_T)$-subset partition given by Baranyai's theorem, we need to modify the prefetching phase slightly.
+Before explaining the necessary modification, let us state a lemma and define a symbol. \begin{lemma} The number of ordered partitions for the set $\{1, 2, \ldots, M\mu_T\}$ into $M$ subsets $A_1, A_2, \ldots, A_M$, each of size $\mu_T$, is